Bill Muster, c. 1950.

 June 18, 1950 - Graduates with a BA in Journalism-Advertising, University of Illinois, School of Communication.

 Sept.
 1950 - Jan.
-1953 - Writer, editor, photographer, for United Press International (Acme Photo) in Chicago.
-Moves with his wife to Minneapolis, Minnesota, to become a bureau manager for Acme Photo.
+1953 - Returns to ACME Newspictures as a writer, editor, and photographer in Chicago.
+Moves with his wife to Minneapolis, Minnesota, to become a bureau manager for ACME Newspictures.

 April 29-May 21, 1951 - Bill and Paula go for a month long road trip to Mexico.*